Interventional CT

 An Interventional CT is a minimally invasive procedure used for diagnostic or therapeutic purposes, such as biopsies and pain management injections.

-Using advanced CT imaging for these procedures allows for better visualisation of the target area, helping the radiologist accurately and efficiently position the needle.
+Using advanced CT imaging for these procedures allows for better visualisation of the target area, helping accurately and efficiently position the needle.

 Interventional CT FAQs